 In this time of ecological crisis, all that is holy calls us into a more intimate partnership with the diverse and beautiful beings of this earth.
 In Finding Our Way Home, Myke Johnson reflects on her personal journey into such a partnership and offers a guide for others to begin this path.

 Learning from the Indigenous philosophy that everything is related, she found in her plant and animal neighbors generous teachers for a way back to connection: a chamomile flower, a small bird, a copper beech tree, a garden slug, a forest fern.
 Their lessons are interwoven with insights from environmental science, fractal geometry, childhood Catholic mysticism, the prophet Elijah, fairy tales, and permaculture design.
 Each chapter includes practices for further reflection and experience.

 This eco-spiritual journey also wrestles with the long history of our society’s destruction of the natural world.
 Johnson investigates its roots in the original theft of the land from Indigenous peoples and in other violent oppressions between human beings.
 Exploring the spiritual dimensions of our brokenness, she offers tools to create healing.
 Here is a map into a new relationship with earth, with each other, and with the Spirit within and between all.
 Lyrically expressed, Finding Our Way Home is a ceremony to remember our essential unity with all of life.

-Myke Johnson is a Unitarian Universalist minister and earth activist, serving a congregation in Portland, Maine, while practicing and teaching ecological spirituality.
+Myke Johnson is a Unitarian Universalist minister and earth activist, practicing and teaching ecological spirituality.
 She holds a Master of Divinity from Chicago Theological Seminary and a Doctor of Ministry from Episcopal Divinity School.

 Sections of the Blog